Africa Basque Challenge

 The challenge is targeting youth age 18 to 35 years, living in Kenya, Senegal and the Basque county age 18 to 45 years.
 It will have 40 participants, 17 Kenya, 6 Senegal and 17 Basque county, who will form multicultural teams to innovatively create solutions that will breakdown barrier in access to health.

-The challenge will have 2 boot camps for 7 days each and in 4 phases;
+The challenge will have 2 boot camps for 7 days each.

 - 1st boot camp in Nairobi on the 26th September 2021